ropensci/roweb/_drafts/2015-08-03-a-drat-repository-for-ropensci.md

 ## Design

-Our goal in creating a CRAN-style package repository (yes, it's confusing that we use the word "repository" to describe both an individual package source in a GitHub _repo_ as well as a collection of package binaries on a CRAN-like _repo_... sorry) was to provide users with a way to install the latest development versions of rOpenSci packages that offerred an easier and more seamless alternative to the widely use method of `devtools::install_github()`.
+Our goal in creating a CRAN-style package repository (yes, it's confusing that we use the word "repository" to describe both an individual package source in a GitHub _repo_ as well as a collection of package binaries on a CRAN-like _repo_... sorry) was to provide users with a way to install the latest development versions of rOpenSci packages that offerred an easier and more seamless alternative to the widely used method of `devtools::install_github()`.
 This would be particularly useful for updating all packages at once, or installing development versions that depended on other versions of packages not yet released to CRAN.
-As an added benefit, we also wanted a system that would allow us to compute anonmyzed download statistics, analgous to what RStudio provides for it's CRAN mirror.
+As an added benefit, we also wanted a system that would allow us to compute anonmyzed download statistics, analogous to what RStudio provides for it's CRAN mirror.
 Getting this all to work required the introduction of a few additional technologies.

 ### `drat` and `drat.builder`